 About the project

-The Mongolian Development Centre (MDC) was established in 1993 to empower individuals, institutions, and local communities in the country through programs centered on education and development.
+The Mongolian Development Centre (MDC) was established in 1993 to empower individuals, institutions, and local communities through programs centered on education and development.
 MDC’s early childhood development program began in 2000 and is rooted in the conviction that every child is created noble and endowed with innate capacities and potential.
 As part of the program, a character development curriculum was created to nurture moral reasoning in children between three and five years of age, emphasizing service to humanity.

 How we help

-Mona Foundation believes that teacher training and continuous learning is at the core of learning of teaching and learning, particularly in the early years of life.
+Mona Foundation believes that teacher training and continuous learning are at the core of teaching and learning, particularly in the early years of life.
 For this reason, Mona has been supporting the Mongolian Development Center early childhood education program for the past eight years.
 We are now beginning to see how early childhood education is being transformed and practiced in Mongolia.
 The following quote from one of the teachers who participated in the training program is illustrative: